LinnyTheDuck/COMPX301-AutoMark/README.md

 ### Auto Generating Solutions

+`./automark.sh --generate <algorithm_option>` will generate solutions for a specified algorithm.
+Currently algorithm options are compression and A*

 This is on the todolist, needs to be done without allowing students to view the code.

+`./automark.sh --hex <input_file>` will generate a hex file from a plaintext input file.
+The output file will be placed in the `test_files` directory.

 ## Todos

 - A*: get solutions to the tests?
 If uses GUI how to verify?
-- Make getting awnswers for regex and a* more intuitive -  auto solution generator?
+- Make getting answers for regex and a* more intuitive -  auto solution generator?
 - Same thing for generating hex from plaintext?
-- Code/comment cleanup
-- Better feedback for compression (bash) and regex (java)
+- Code/comment cleanup for regex (java)